cjwit/bgsu-music/Needs.md

 ## Faculty listing

-* Any title changes or promotions since the last update?
-(Ryan, Megan?)
-* Any other affiliated faculty (Right now it's Esther, Jeremy, and Rob Wallace)?
-* Do we want to list adjuncts?
 * Do we want to list one- or two-word interests? ("20th century music" or "African diaspora" instead of or in addition to "musicology" and "ethnomusicology")

 ## Area homepages